 Adapted from Medicare Australia

-Australians can take out private health insurance — in fact, by way of various incentives or coercive measures, depending on how you look at it, Australians are encouraged by the Government to take out private health insurance.
+Australians can take out private health insurance — in fact, Australians are encouraged by the Government to take out private health insurance by way of the Medicare levy surcharge.
+This is applied to people earning over a certain amount who do not have appropriate hospital cover.
 However, it’s not necessary to have private health insurance — you can go to a public hospital if you have an emergency and they will treat you, or if you need hospital treatment your doctor will refer you and you will be treated.

 Having private health insurance means that you can choose the doctor or specialist who treats you in hospital and you can go to a private hospital or be treated as a private patient in a public hospital.

-One of the methods used to attract people to take out private health insurance is the Federal Government rebate.
-This means that if you take out an appropriate private health insurance policy with a registered health fund, you are entitled to a rebate of a certain proportion of your premiums paid during the year.
+One of the methods used to attract people to take out private health insurance is the Federal Government private health insurance rebate.
+The way it works is that if you take out an appropriate private health insurance policy with a registered health fund, you may be entitled to a rebate of a certain proportion of your premiums paid during the year.
 This is true for hospital cover, extras cover or combined cover and also ambulance cover.
+It is now income tested, so if you earn more than the threshold, your rebate may be reduced or you may not be entitled to one at all.

 Lifetime Health Cover is a government initiative that rewards people who take out hospital cover earlier in life and maintain it.